quinb96/ConverTube/README.md

 ![ConverTube Logo](https://github.com/sketchyboi14/ConverTube/blob/master/assets/ConverTube_Logo.png)

 ConverTube can download and convert up to 5 videos at the same time.
-Made with the PyQT GUI toolkit with multithreading to allow for the simultaneous downloads and converting.
+Made with the PyQT GUI toolkit with multithreading to allow for simultaneous downloading and converting.
 Must have Python 3 installed to your device.

 # Attention